stoohengkwee/CSDA-1050F18S1/StevenToo-304449/readme.md

 - Python v3 and Pymongo package.

-Other basics packages: pandas numpy plotly textblob nltk wordcloud seaborn matplotlib.
+Other basics packages: pandas, numpy, plotly, nltk, wordcloud, seaborn, matplotlib, sci-kit learn.

 In case you need to install packages, do a "pip install <package name> from the anaconda concole.